 If you are interested in arranging museum programs for your organizations please visit their website and use the contact button or give them a call. https://awm.lee.army.mil/

 The Army Women’s Museum REACHING Outside Its Walls.

-Virtual Tour Coming Soon!!
+Virtual Tour is Live!

 We are pleased to announce that through your donations FAWMA has been able to fund a virtual tour of the museum.
 This is especially meaningful since we know that many of you love the museum but are unable to travel to see it in person.